Ethnicity in Myanmar: Decolonisation

 After independence, postcolonial Burmese governments adopted rigid colonial ethnic classifications, officially recognizing 135 “national races” called taing-yin-tha (တိုင်းရင်းသား).
 These identities have become the basis for citizenship and access to rights.
 The 1982 citizenship law reserved full citizenship for those classified as taing-yin-tha, effectively excluding groups like the Rohingya.

 These imposed identities often grouped diverse subgroups together and became institutionalised over time, with post-independence governments continuing to use them to determine access to territory, political power, and economic opportunities—leading to ongoing grievances and struggles among excluded groups.
 These ethnic classifications have been criticised as arbitrary and exclusionary.
 While some blame ethnic diversity for ongoing military rule and conflict, the country's political institutions and elite actions have politicised ethnic identities and deepened divisions and conflict.

 Ideological disputes and unmet promises to ethnic minorities led to ongoing civil wars between the central government and ethnic armed organisations.
 During the 1962 Burmese coup d'état, General Ne Win seized power to halt perceived threats of secession and further minority concessions.
 Consequently, Myanmar has faced continuous armed struggles between the Bamar-majority central government and minority ethnic groups demanding greater autonomy.
-Harsh military rule and brutal campaigns against ethnic insurgencies have hundreds of thousands and pushing many into refugee camps, particularly in Thailand.
+Harsh military rule and brutal campaigns against ethnic insurgencies have resulted in the death or displacement of hundreds of thousands, and pushed many into refugee camps, particularly in Thailand.

 The 1948 Constitution of Burma granted statehood to Kachin, Karenni (now Kayah), Shan and Karen States (now Kayin).
 The 1974 Constitution granted statehood to Chin State by upgrading its former status as the Special Division of the Chins, to Mon State by carving up the upper half of Tenasserim Division, and to Arakan State by upgrading its former status as Arakan Division.
 In 2010, in accordance with the 2008 Constitution, several ethnic groups were granted self-administered zones: